evkx/evkx.github.io/content/models/tesla/model_3/model_3_performance_gen1/_index.md

 ## Exterior

+The Tesla Model 3 Performance (GEN1), with dimensions of 4694 mm in length, 1849 mm in width, and 1443 mm in height, falls into D-segment cars, also known as mid-size or family cars, offer more space, comfort, and features than smaller segments, making them suitable for a variety of drivers.
 You can choose between 5 different paint colors when ordering this model.
 Additionally, you can choose between 2 wheels with sizes from 18 to 19 inches.

 The car has four [regular doors](../../../../technology/doors/) and a [boot lid](../../../../technology/doors/#boot-lid) for the trunk.